jaemsz/opswat/README.md

 ### Unexpected observations
 1. Expected a list of files in the archive in the scan result, but did not see it in my testing.
 As a result, I did not implement any code to handle this case.

+### Polygot files
+1. Polygot zip/pdf test case file was recognized as zip only.

 ### Test cases
 1. PE files
 2. Office documents